rafahuelin/data-analysis/README.md

 docker-compose up
 ```

-2) Visit Jupyter on your browser
+2) Visit Jupyter on any of these URLs

 http://127.0.0.1:8888

-or

 http://localhost:8888

-or

 http://0.0.0.0:8888